vchibrikov/SMLM/5_README_SMLM_MULTICOLOR_SPECIFIC_FILTER.md

 ```

 ### Plotting - 2D and 3D scatterplots
-2D and 3D scatterplots: The function creates multiple scatter plots (2D and 3D) of the points, using color to represent the Z-coordinate.
+2D and 3D scatterplots: the function creates multiple scatter plots (2D and 3D) of the points, using color to represent the z-coordinate.
 ```
     fig = plt.figure(figsize=(35, 20))
     ax1 = fig.add_subplot(spec[0, 0])